 England's Island

 Fossil hunting is a popular activity, particularly after winter storms expose fresh material in the cliffs and on the foreshore.
-The best sites are Compton Bay, Brook Bay, and Yaverland.
-The island's Dinosaur Isle museum in Sandown houses the most important finds.
+Local museums and collections house the most important finds from across Isle of Wight.

 Species and Fossil Sites